caminofinancial/BackendTakehomeChallenge/README.md

 ### Detail requirements on the API EndPoints to implement
 1. Need one endpoint called loanapp/ to take application.
 Should be able to consume this [json](https://github.com/caminofinancial/BackendTakehomeChallenge/blob/master/sample.json).
 2. Need one endpoint called status/ to provide a status on an application submitted given a loanapp id.
 Be creative about the status to return.
 3. Develop some kind of algorithm to recognize duplicates in app submissions.
 A person could submit now on the phone and later on a desktop.
+A person could submit a new app 4 months down the road with almost the same information but a new mobile number.
+When a duplicate is found, the key thing to do is to update the original record and not to overwrite.
+And allow some ways to make note of this.
 4. Be mindful that each business can have one or multiple business owners.
-5. Save all data in models.
+5. Save data in models.

 ## Tips
 1. Use any libraries or tools as you see fit.